Andy Jassy

-Andrew R. Jassy (born January 13, 1968) is an American business executive who is the president and chief executive officer (CEO) of Amazon.
-Before being appointed by Jeff Bezos and the Amazon board during the fourth quarter of 2020, Jassy served as the SVP and later as the CEO of AWS from 2003 to 2021.
+Andrew R. Jassy (born January 13, 1968) is an American business executive who is the president and chief executive officer of Amazon since July 2021, succeeding founder Jeff Bezos who remains executive chairman.
+Jassy was SVP and CEO of Amazon Web Services from 2003 to 2021.

-Early life and education
+Early life

 Jassy is the son of Margery and Everett L. Jassy of Scarsdale, New York.
-Jewish with Hungarian ancestry, his father was a senior partner in the corporate law firm Dewey Ballantine in New York City, and chairman of the firm's management committee.
+Of Jewish Hungarian ancestry, his father was a senior partner in the corporate law firm Dewey Ballantine in New York City, and chairman of the firm's management committee.
 Jassy grew up in Scarsdale, and attended Scarsdale High School, where he played varsity soccer and tennis.

 Jassy graduated cum laude from Harvard College in government, where he was advertising manager of The Harvard Crimson, before earning an MBA from Harvard Business School.
 In 1989, he wrote in The Crimson that the newspaper should continue to publish advertisements from Eastern Air Lines, despite an ongoing labor dispute there.

 Career

 Jassy worked for five years after graduation before entering his MBA program as a project manager for a collectibles company, MBI, and then he and an MBI colleague started a company and closed it down.

-Jassy joined Amazon as a marketing manager in 1997 with several other Harvard MBA colleagues.
+Jassy joined Amazon as a marketing manager in 1997.
 In 2003, he and Jeff Bezos came up with the idea to create the cloud computing platform that became known as Amazon Web Services, which launched in 2006.
 Jassy headed it and its team of 57 people.

-In March 2016, Jassy was named Person of the Year by the Financial Times.
-A month later, Jassy was promoted from senior vice president to chief executive officer of Amazon Web Services.
-That year Jassy earned $36.6 million.
+In 2016, Jassy was promoted from senior vice president to chief executive officer of Amazon Web Services (AWS).
+That year Jassy was paid $36.6 million.

-For his work as chief executive officer of Amazon Web Services, Jassy earned a base compensation of $175,000 in 2020, plus a restricted stock unit award of 4,023 shares (a value of $12,104,844.93 as of July 26, 2020) of Amazon with vesting beginning in 2023.
-He also received a restricted stock unit award in April 2018 for 10,000 shares (a value of $30,089,100 as of July 26, 2020), which vest 37.5% in 2021, 12.5% in 2022, 37.5% in 2023, and 12.5% in 2024.

-In January 2021, Bezos designated Jassy his official successor as CEO; the announcement was made on February 2 during Q4's earnings release.
-The transition was scheduled for Q3 2021, and on May 26 July 5 was confirmed as the handover date.
-Jassy assumed the office on the same day as Bezos had founded the company in 1994.
-During his first year running Amazon, he received a pay package of $212.7 million, a substantial increase from his 2020 compensation.
+In 2017, he was elected as a member of the American Academy of Arts and Sciences.

+Jassy was a member of the National Security Commission on Artificial Intelligence (NSCAI) that was established in 2018 and issued its final report in March 2021.

+In January 2021, Bezos designated Jassy his official successor as CEO; with the transition occurring on July 5, 2021.
+As CEO of Amazon, Jassy received a ten year pay package totaling $212.7 million.
+The majority of the compensation package is in stock and vests over 10 years.
+He held more than 2.160 million common shares of Amazon.com and was estimated to have a net worth of almost $500 million as of January 2025.
+In April 2025, Amazon's proxy statement disclosed that Jassy received total compensation of $40.1 million in 2024.

+As of 2024, Jassy has been emphasizing the company's focus on artificial intelligence (AI).
+The company announced plans to spend more than $75 billion on capital expenditures in 2025, with most of that investment directed towards AWS and generative AI.

+Jassy is a member of The Business Council.